PET FIRST AID & CPR EMERGENCY TRAINING

 Pet CPR . . . is short for Pet “Cardiopulmonary Resuscitation” which is the procedure used to artificially push blood and oxygen out of the heart to the brain and other vital organs of the body.
 When a trained individual uses chest compressions and breathing techniques on an animal, he/she will help keep the animal’s brain alive and vital organs functioning until veterinary professionals are able to take over.

-In the Pet First Aid and CPR course geared for dogs and cats, you will learn the Initial Assessment steps – Assess, Alert, Attend.
+In the K9First Aid and CPR course, you will learn the Initial Assessment steps – Assess, Alert, Attend.
 You will be taught how to determine if the animal is breathing and how to check for his/her heart rate.
-You will learn the steps of CPR starting from how to position yourself with regard to the animal through administering the compression necessary to resuscitate the animal.
-You will also learn to check for any obstruction in the pet’s mouth and how to administer a technique called Rescue Breathing.
+You will learn the steps of K9 CPR starting from how to position yourself with regard to the animal through administering the compression necessary to resuscitate the animal.
+You will also learn to check for any obstruction in the dog’s mouth and how to administer a technique called Rescue Breathing.

 Each Pet First Aid and CPR class is taught by ECSI (Emergency Care Safety Institute) Certified Instructors.
 Each class will cover the care, treatment and handling techniques of injured dogs and cats.
 Instructors will provide the necessary course equipment to teach all the steps in Pet CPR, Rescue Breathing, Bandaging, Splinting, Packaging, Transporting and anything else needed to comfort your pet in the case of an emergency.